safiyya-ona/lenslessImaging/README.md

-# Diffusion Models for Diffuser Cameras
+# Learned Diffusion Processes for Lensless Cameras

-For my final year project for UCL Computer Science, I investigated the use of Diffusion Models for image reconstruction of lensless cameras, using the DiffuserCam data set.
+For my final year project for UCL Computer Science, I investigated the use of processes from diffusion models for image reconstruction of lensless cameras, using the DiffuserCam data set.

 The dataset can be found through this link: [DiffuserCam Dataset](https://waller-lab.github.io/LenslessLearning/dataset.html)